Hoverspeed: Loss-making company

 In late 1981, when the two companies eventually merged, the situation was dire.
 Despite a valuation at £110 million, combined losses were £8 million with ticket prices 25 to 30% higher than the ferries.
 Under the terms of the merger, Hoverspeed was also under obligation to accept the two French hovercraft in exchange for a 10% participation in share capital by French state-owned SNCF.
 The new company was spearheaded by Gerry Draper, new Chief Executive and a former marketing director at British Airways.
 Draper had been involved in filling empty passenger seats aboard the new Boeing 747 jumbo jets in the early 1970s when IATA regulations prohibited discounting.
 He was also successful in turning Concorde services profitable.

 Nevertheless, a number of early decisions plagued the new company.
 First, Hoverspeed inherited an antiquated reservation system which was inadequate, resulting in potential travellers having great difficulty in contacting Hoverspeed and many being told crossings were fully booked when they were not.
 This necessitated the reversion to a very basic manual reservation system to try to cope with demand.
 In 1982, loss income was estimated at between £3 million and £4 million.
 Second, excess capacity drove profit margins down.
 The most damaging mistake was to increase the number of crossings operated, over 10,000 in 1982, which did not match demand and the decision to briefly re-open the Ramsgate route for the summer season which was counter-productive.
 Third, parity pricing continued with ferry operators, even during peak season.
 This was a source of concern since 70% of the turnover (and traffic) was generated during the summer season between mid-June and mid-September.

 Despite carrying 2.5 million passengers and 400,000 vehicles, a 21% market share, with 35% fewer flights and 250 staff made redundant, the new entity continued to register losses with £5.5 million for the year 1982, £3.5 million in 1983.
-The new French hovercraft, the N500, achieved only 60% reliability and did not meet ride comfortability or controllability and eventually broken up for spares and scraps.
+The new French hovercraft, the N500, achieved only 60% reliability and did not meet ride comfort or control standards.
+It was eventually broken up for spares and scraps.
 The SR.N4 craft, moreover, could not accommodate the recently introduced double-deck and one-and-a-half deck coaches and this part of the market was lost.
 By 1984, the company was near collapse.